astronomer/docs/learn/data-quality.md

 The following is a typical data quality check process:

 - Assess where and in what formats relevant data is stored, and where it moves along your pipeline.
-A data lineage tool can assist with this process.
+A [data lineage](#data-lineage-and-data-quality) tool can assist with this process.
 - Gather the data quality criteria from data professionals using the data.
-- Determine the quality checks to run different components of the dataset.
+- Determine the quality checks to run on different components of the dataset.
 - Determine where those quality checks should occur in your pipeline.
 - Determine what happens when a check fails.
 - Choose a data quality tool.